El Salvador

 State of press freedom

-Journalists work under difficult conditions and are often forced to self-censor.
-The investigative journalists who report on abuses of power or corruption are quite well-known, making them a constant target.
-President Bukele is trying to silence their critical voices by attacking journalists online with unfounded claims of corruption or money laundering, subjecting media outlets to severe audits, which are discrediting them, are time-consuming and a drain on their resources.
+Journalists work under difficult conditions and must often apply self-censorship.
+The investigative journalists report on abuses of power or corruption are quite well-known, making them a constant target of threats.
+President Bukele is trying to silence their critical voices by attacking journalists online by means of unfounded claims of corruption or money laundering, subjecting media outlets to severe audits, which are discrediting them, are time-consuming and a drain on their resources.
 The government has an advanced social media apparatus and co-opted several existing media that now echo the voice of the ruling party.

 In addition, laws have been adapted to curtail access to public information and press freedom under the current declared limited jurisdiction regime.
-For instance, in April 2022, legal reforms were approved that allow the ruling party to persecute anyone who talks about the organised crime gangs and their links to the government.
-In the last years, fortunately no journalists were murdered because of their work, but intimidation and hacking goes extremely far.
-It is confirmed that in 2021 and the start of 2022, 35 people, including journalists and some members of civil society organisations, had their cell phones tapped repeatedly using Pegasus, an Israeli-built sophisticated spyware.
+For instance, in April 2022, legal reforms were approved that allow the ruling party to persecute anyone who talks about the organized crime gangs and their links to the government.
+In the last years, there have not been any journalists murdered because of their work, but intimidation and hacking goes extremely far, as it is confirmed that in 2021 and the start of 2022 35 people, including journalists and some members of civil society organizations, had their cell phones tapped repeatedly using Pegasus, an Israeli-built sophisticated spyware.
 Coverage of security issues or gang violence is criminalised, enabling human rights violations in the current regime.

 Support for dissenting voices